Golden Knights fan honors late husband’s memory with Stanley Cup visit | NHL.com

 It was an important request for Bronowitz, one that was two years in the making.

-In June 2021, as the Golden Knights were battling the Montreal Canadiens in the Western Conference Final, her husband, Michael, passed away due to the COVID-19 virus.
+In June 2021, as the Golden Knights were battling the Montreal Canadiens in the Stanley Cup Semifinals, her husband, Michael, died due to the COVID-19 virus.
 One of his final requests to her before he was admitted into the hospital was, if things didn’t go well for him, to bring the Cup to his grave.

 “The Knights were in the playoffs, and it was fresh on his mind that it was possible they would win the Cup that year,” Bronowitz told NHL.com.
 “Those are some of the last words I ever heard him speak, so I took this really seriously.”

-While the Golden Knights fell short of winning the Cup in 2021, the team completed the task in 2023, and Bronowitz didn’t forget about her husband’s request.
+The Golden Knights fell short of winning the Cup in 2021, but they completed the task last season, and Bronowitz didn’t forget about her husband’s request.

 She emailed Bubolz after the season to see if he would be willing to complete her husband’s wish, but that wasn’t the first time the two had been in contact.
 Bubolz is known for walking around T-Mobile Arena during games and interacting with fans.
 Knowing that the Golden Knights were going to be in the playoffs and make a push for the Cup, Bronowitz found Bubolz at a late-season game and introduced herself.